 The research finds that gender equity has indeed made an intervention at the symbolic or discursive level of the institution.
 Also there are concrete manifestations, such as the presence of a gender equity office and the hiring of the institution’s first female director.
 In general, gender equity provoked interest and anxiety in most of the participants interviewed.
 In interviews and at a public symposium of gender equity, some dominant scripts were repeated that tended to rationalize male dominance, but there were also more transgressive scripts and acknowledgments of the depth of inequity around gender and other social difference in Mexico.

 Aligned with past research findings and institutional mantras, gender equity was often conceived in terms of ‘access’ and fair admission policies by administration and professors.
 Women graduate students reported much more directly about the ongoing discrimination within the program that ranged from being seen as less capable than males to more overt sexual harassment and bullying.
 Further, women who attempted to use the gender equity office to make a complaint were quite cynical about the apparent lack of any action.
 Finally, this study offers recommendations for the gender program, the Centre of Technology and members of the centre.

 Sanchez Cruz, Elida, "Women in Science and Engineering: The Impact of Gender Equity Policies in Mexican Higher Education" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 433.